percolate/charlatan/README.md

 Create anonymous function implementations for only those interface methods that should be called in the code under test.
-This will force a painc if any unexpected calls are made the mock implementation.
+This will force a painc if any unexpected calls are made to the mock implementation.

 The generated code has `godoc` formatted comments explaining the use of the mock and its methods.